Terms and Conditions for Award Travel

 11. All payments are to be made in Canadian Dollars (CAD).

-12. The Customer agrees to pay Awarding Canada the following fees for services rendered: a. $125.00 CAD per person for the first two passengers for a Regular Award Booking b. $75.00 CAD per person for every passenger after the second passenger for a Regular Award Booking. c. $200.00 CAD per passenger for Round-the-World Bookings. d. $50.00 CAD per person for any changes to a previously booked award booking and the Customer is exclusively responsible for providing all necessary documentation to enact any changes to their booking, including but not limited to the Customer’s obligations under Clause 1 of this Agreement.
-Awarding Canada reserves the right to charge a change as a new booking if the requested change is substantial.
+12. The Customer agrees to pay Awarding Canada the following fees for services rendered: a. $150.00 CAD for the first passenger for a Regular Award Booking b. $100.00 CAD per person for every passenger after the first passenger for a Regular Award Booking. c. $200.00 CAD per passenger for Round-the-World Bookings. d. $75.00 CAD per person for any changes to a previously booked award booking and the Customer is exclusively responsible for providing all necessary documentation to enact any changes to their booking, including but not limited to the Customer’s obligations under Clause 1 of this Agreement.
+Awarding Canada reserves the right to charge a change as a new booking if the requested change is substantial. e. $25.00 CAD per infant (under two years of age) on a Regular Award Booking or a Round-the-World booking – the infant must be under two years of age for the entirety of the award booking to qualify for this rate.
+There will be no passenger charge for any changes to an infant ticket (s.12(d)) by Awarding Canada.
+A 2% DISCOUNT WILL BE APPLIED TO ANY SUCCESSFUL PAYMENT MADE BY INTERAC E-TRANSFER – THIS DISCOUNT ONLY APPLIES TO FINAL FEES, AND INTERAC E-TRANSFER IS NOT A PAYMENT OPTION FOR ANY INITIAL PAYMENT OR DEPOSIT.

 13. If any dispute or controversy shall occur between the parties hereto relating to the interpretation or implementation of any of the provisions of this Agreement, such dispute shall be resolved by arbitration.
 Such arbitration shall be conducted by a single arbitrator.
 The arbitrator shall be appointed by agreement between the parties or, in the absence of agreement, such arbitrator shall be appointed by a Judge of the Ontario Superior Court of Justice upon the application of any of the said parties and a Judge of the said Court shall be entitled to act as such arbitrator, if he/she so desires.
 Any such arbitration shall be held in the City of Ottawa, Ontario.
 The language of the arbitration shall be English.
 The procedure to be followed shall be agreed by the parties or, in the absence of agreement, determined by the arbitrator.
 The arbitrator shall have the power to proceed with the arbitration and to deliver their award notwithstanding the default by any party in respect of any procedural order made by the arbitrator.
 The arbitration shall proceed in accordance with the provisions of the Arbitration Act (Ontario).
 It is further agreed that such arbitration shall be a condition precedent to the commencement of any action at law.
 The decision arrived at by the arbitrator shall be final and binding and no appeal shall lie therefrom.
 Judgment upon the award rendered by the arbitrator may be entered in a court having jurisdiction.
 The costs of the arbitrator shall be paid equally by the parties to the dispute, unless otherwise ordered by the arbitrator.
 All information disclosed by a party to an arbitrator shall be treated as confidential and neither the delivery nor disclosure of information shall represent any waiver of privilege by a party disclosing the same.
 Each party agrees not to disclose information provided by the other party for the purposes hereof to any other party for any other purpose, except as may be required by applicable laws, provided that notice in any case be first given to the other party before such disclosure is made.
 Such information shall not be used in any subsequent proceedings, except between the parties, without the consent of the party who has made disclosure of the same.
 The parties agree that any arbitrator appointed hereunder shall not be subpoenaed or otherwise compelled as a witness in any proceedings for any purpose whatsoever in relation to this Agreement.
 Additionally, this Agreement shall be governed by and construed in accordance with the laws of the Province of Ontario, excluding any conflict of laws principles or rules embodied therein that would permit or require the application of the laws of another jurisdiction.
 Each of the Parties agrees that it shall submit and attorn to the jurisdiction of the courts of the Province of Ontario in respect to all disputes, proceedings or other matters relating to this Agreement.